Venomous

 Reproduction

-Oviparous by nature, female banded kraits can lay around 4 to 14 eggs in one litter and guard them until they hatch.
-At the age of three, the juveniles become sexually mature.
+Oviparous by nature, female banded kraits can lay around 4-14 eggs in one litter and guard them until they hatch.
+The average length of its hatchlings is 298-311 mm.
+At the age of three, the juveniles become sexually mature at an approximate length of 914 mm.

 Similar Species